technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

 so you aren't familiar with the terms and conditions that were previously agreed upon with these customers.

-In this training exercise, you will
+In this exercise, you will

   - Provide Copilot in Word with three supplier agreement documents.